blackandwhitetux/JamesUPS/README.md

 ## todo (basics):

 #### work out how to measure the battery voltage on A0
-* 2S LifePO4 6Ah cells - maybe 2S2P for
+* 2S LifePO4 6Ah cells - maybe 2S2P for a 76wh pack
 * min (2v*2) 4v, nominal (3.2v*2) 6.4v, max (3.65v*2) 7.3v
 * through a 100k/10k resistive divider so should be 0.4v - 0.73v - may need to tweak resistor values